 These diamond grading laboratories are not an extensive list

-If being Eco Friendly is your priority, then maybe a Lab grown diamond is the only option that you are confortable with.
-We have access to “Biron” branded Lab Diamonds and IGI Certified Lab Diamonds.
+Saving the Planet one diamond at a time.
+If being Eco Friendly is your priority, then maybe a Lab Grown Diamond is the only option that you are comfortable with.
+We have access to tens of thousands of Lab Grown Diamonds and GIA, IGI & GCAL Certified Lab Diamonds.

 To make an educated decision we have FAQ’s you can read with important information that will help you weigh up the pros and cons.
-We definitely think they are a great alternative if guaranteed “conflict free” diamonds is important.
+We definitely think they are a great alternative to Naturally Mined Diamonds.